russmatney/blog/_posts/techsposure/2015-04-16-what-i-am-using-aws-lambda-for.md

-Processing this is not trivial – at a certain point, too many gifs means the process is going to take more than 60 seconds (we also need to download them all, and upload a ~25mb video to vimeo - that's just not feasible in <60 seconds.
+Processing this is not trivial – at a certain point, too many gifs means the process is going to take more than 60 seconds (we also need to download them all, and upload a ~25mb video to vimeo).
-(If there is, let me know!
-It boggled my mind for days!)).

 The solution I found is covered by these functions: